Financial Decisions Can Look Sound

 Why Financial Decisions Cannot Be Made in Isolation

-A decision can look sound on its own while quietly creating pressure somewhere else in the system.
+Investments affect income.
+Income affects taxes.
+Taxes affect withdrawals.
+Withdrawals affect how long the portfolio can support life.
+A decision can look sound on its own while quietly creating pressure somewhere else.

-This is what makes retirement planning different from a collection of separate financial tasks.
+That approach breaks down in retirement because income, taxes, investments, liquidity, and risk start moving together.
 The issue is not whether each decision is reasonable on its own.
-The issue is whether the decisions work together.
+The issue is whether the decisions work together over time.

 What Coordination Failure Means

-Coordination failure happens when individually sensible decisions combine to produce unintended long-term outcomes.
+Coordination failure happens when individually sensible decisions combine to create unintended long-term pressure.

 What Independent Decision-Making Does Well